Ella Wheeler Wilcox: Early poetry

+Marriage

-In 1884, she married Robert Wilcox of Meriden, Connecticut, where the couple lived before moving to New York City and then to Granite Bay in the Short Beach section of Branford, Connecticut.
+In 1884, she married Robert M. Wilcox of Meriden, Connecticut, where the couple lived before moving to New York City and then to Granite Bay in the Short Beach section of Branford, Connecticut.
 The two homes they built on Long Island Sound, along with several cottages, became known as Bungalow Court, and they would hold gatherings there of literary and artistic friends.
 They had one child, a son, who died shortly after birth.
 Not long after their marriage, they both became interested in Theosophy, New Thought, and Spiritualism.

 Early in their married life, Robert and Ella Wheeler Wilcox promised each other that whoever died first would return and communicate with the other.
 Robert Wilcox died in 1916, after over thirty years of marriage.
 She was overcome with grief, which became ever more intense as week after week went without any message from him.
 It was at this time that she went to California to see the Rosicrucian astrologer, Max Heindel, still seeking help in her sorrow, still unable to understand why she had no word from her Robert.
 She wrote of this meeting:

-Several months later she composed a little mantra or affirmative prayer which she said over and over "I am the living witness: The dead live: And they speak through us and to us: And I am the voice that gives this glorious truth to the suffering world: I am ready, God: I am ready, Christ: I am ready, Robert."
+Several months later she composed a mantra or affirmative prayer which she said over and over "I am the living witness: The dead live: And they speak through us and to us: And I am the voice that gives this glorious truth to the suffering world: I am ready, God: I am ready, Christ: I am ready, Robert."

+Religious writings

 Wilcox made efforts to teach occult things to the world.
 Her works, filled with positive thinking, were popular in the New Thought Movement and by 1915 her booklet, What I Know About New Thought had a distribution of 50,000 copies, according to its publisher, Elizabeth Towne.

 The following statement expresses Wilcox's unique blending of New Thought, Spiritualism, and a Theosophical belief in reincarnation: "As we think, act, and live here today, we build the structures of our homes in spirit realms after we leave earth, and we build karma for future lives, thousands of years to come, on this earth or other planets.
 Life will assume new dignity, and labor new interest for us, when we come to the knowledge that death is but a continuation of life and labor, in higher planes."

 Her final words in her autobiography The Worlds and I: "From this mighty storehouse (of God, and the hierarchies of Spiritual Beings) we may gather wisdom and knowledge, and receive light and power, as we pass through this preparatory room of earth, which is only one of the innumerable mansions in our Father's house.
 Think on these things."

 Wilcox was an advocate of animal rights and vegetarianism.
-She died of cancer on October 30, 1919 in Short Beach, Connecticut.
+She died on October 30, 1919, at her "The Bungalow" home in Branford.
+She was cremated.